Close Menu

 • Visualize scenes or situations to remember opposites better.

-See also Opposite Of Element: A Complete Guide to Understanding and Using Opposites in English Grammar
+See also Opposite Of Useful: A Complete Guide to Understanding, Using, and Recognizing Contrasts in Function and Meaning

 Common Mistakes and How to Avoid Them